CodeShayk/Schemio/README.md

 Key benefits:
 - allows fetching `aggregated` data from `heterogeneous` data storages.
 You could combine queries targetting different data platforms (example. `SQL`, `API`, `Cache`) to return an aggregated data `entity`.
-- allows `selectively` fetching only `parts` of the aggregated data entity.
-You could retrieve an aggregated data entity with only `sections` of its `object graph` populated with data depending upon the `schema paths` passed with the request.
+- allows `conditional` fetching of `parts` of the aggregated data entity.
+You could retrieve parts of object graph in the aggregated entity by specifying schema paths (using `XPath` or `JSonPath`) to identify respective sections.

-### When to use Schemio?
-Schemio is perfect fit for many use cases.
-Few examples that require the service tier to dynamically fetch aggregated data with high performance, availability and scalability are
-> - Aggregated APIs
-> - Data Reporting
-> - Document Generation (with templated data)
-> - Content Management Systems
-> - Many more

 ## Getting Started?
 ### i.
 Installation